 Ultimately, the most common concern amongst pregnant women is whether exercising will induce a miscarriage.
 Exercise actually soothes many of the aches and annoyances of the first trimester, and continuing to exercise throughout the pregnancy can only add benefits to the mother and her baby.

-Although these workouts are pregnancy approved, you still need your doctor’s permission before starting or continuing any exercise program.
 Before you move forward with exercise, we need to discuss some of the basics of exercising during pregnancy.
 If pregnancy hasn’t taught your already, overall, your body is incredibly smart!
-As it grows a tiny human being, it adjusts your blood pressure, expands your rib cage, and increases your blood volume, among many other amazing things…all without you telling it to do so.
+As it grows a tiny human being, among many other amazing things…all without you telling it to do so.
 So, listen to your body!
 It will tell you what’s too much and when you should take it easy.
 But, keep in mind, these adaptations are unique for every pregnant woman and not every woman will respond to exercise during pregnancy in the same way.

 Clapp, J.F., 3rd, and Catherine Cram.
 Exercising through Your Pregnancy, Second Edition, 2012.
 Omaha, NE: Addicus Books, Inc.